-- Non-washable fibres - such include burlap, acetate, fiberglass, silk, wool, rayon, synthetic and wool carpets and more.
+- Non-washable fibres - such include burlap, acetate, fibreglass, silk, wool, rayon, synthetic and wool carpets and more.
 Start by sponging the stain.
 This means using light strokes with a damp pad.
-Use nothing but water and work from the center outwards.
-You can also apply some hairspray, but include few drops of vinegar and wet spotter.
+Use nothing but water and work from the centre outwards.
+You can also apply some hairspray but include a few drops of vinegar and wet spotter.
 Let it sit for 30 minutes but blot the stain every 5 minutes with a clean absorbent pad during this period.

 - Soft surfaces - these include ceramic, glass, cork, porcelain, vinyl clothing and wallcoverings.
 The way ink stain removal works with such surfaces is by applying an all-purpose cleaner.
 In case of more persistent stains, cover the area with ammonia compress.
 Rinse after that and wash with warm sudsy water.

 - Wallpaper - if your children have used your walls as a canvass for writing and drawing, don’t panic.
 A soft eraser does a great job in removing ink stains.
 Just be careful not to tear the paper.
 In case the stain persists, use sponge or cloth dipped in cool water to wipe the stained area.